semanticdata/text-revealer-firefox-extension/dev-hub-info.md

 ## Summary (< 250 chars)

-Reveal deeper information about highlighted text on a web page.
+Reveal deeper information about text you highlight on a web page.
 When text is selected, a popover displays useful details about the text such as: Wikipedia entries, Dictionary definitions, and more to come.

 ## Description